 Why Being Rejected from McMaster Health Sciences is Good for You

-This is a program where on average, more than 40% of their graduates will go on to pursue medicine.
-When the average Canadian medical school acceptance rate hovers around 10%, McMaster’s BHSc stands out.
+This is a program where more than 40% of their graduates go on to pursue medicine.
+When the average Canadian medical school acceptance rate is around 10%, McMaster’s BHSc stands out.

-In high school, I had really wanted to go to McMaster’s program.
-I tried my best to get high grades and spent lots of time writing my supplementary applications.
-It was the only program I knew I really wanted to get into.
-It was the hottest ticket, with it’s problem based learning and inquiry courses, I thought it would be a great fit for me.
+During high school, it was my goal to be accepted into Mac Health Sci.
+I did my best to get high grades and spent a lot of time on the supplementary application.
+It was the program I wanted to get into, with it’s problem based learning and inquiry courses, I thought ii would be a great fit for me.

-Unfortunately when the acceptances rolled out later that year, I found out I had been rejected from their program.
-With a program that rejects applicants with average of 95+%, being rejected was the norm.
-[Medhopeful writes a very good post about the program here.]
-I was initially devastated and felt like I had failed.
+Unfortunately when the acceptances rolled out, I found out I had been rejected.
+Being rejected is the norm, applicants with 95+% grades often get rejected.
+[Medhopeful writes a very good post about it here.]
+I was devastated and felt like I had failed.
 I ended up choosing to do a life science program at another university.

 You Learn More from Your Failures than Your Successes

-In hindsight, being rejected from McMaster’s Health Science (and several other programs) turned out to be one of the best things for me in the long run.
+In hindsight, being rejected from McMaster’s Health Science (and several other programs) turned out to be one of the best things to happen to me.
 I was humbled by the experience.
-It taught me many lessons of life that were more important for me to mature.
+I learned many hard lessons that helped me mature.

 Being rejected taught me humility, something I lacked before.
 I went to a high school with an enriched learning curriculum.
-I was went to classes with other “gifted” students who were to complete a more rigorous curriculum.
-I felt proud that our program was considered better than others.
+I was labeled a “gifted” students who was suppose to do better than others.

 I now know that if I had been accepted into Health Sci, I would have been too proud.
-I would have felt entitled or superior to my peers just because I had gotten into the most selective program in the country.
-I have nothing against the program, I know lots of friends who are graduates, but I also know of many arrogant students who were in Health Sci who had that same sense of entitlement.
+I would have been entitled or felt superior to my peers just because I had gotten into the most selective program in the country.
+I have nothing against the program, I know lots of friends who have graduated from it.
+But I also know of other health sci students who have that sense of entitlement.

-Instead, being in a large science program, I got to interact with lots of classmates from all types of background.
+Instead, I attended a university with a large science program.
+I got to interact with lots of classmates from all types of background.
 I met many exceptionally bright peers in Biology 101 and General Chemistry.
-I was lab partners with students who struggeld in high school and was just happy to attend university.
-And I found out that many undergrad programs are just as rigorous and adequate for gaining an education.
+I was lab partners with students who struggeld in high school and were just happy to attend university.
+And I found that many undergrad programs are just as rigorous and adequate for your education.